cheer-shuowang/vlm-martial-arts-dataset/step2_tool/README.md

 - Use `--no-split` for single-page PDFs.
 - The colour-bar cropping is tuned for Tiffen-style strips.
 Other setups may need threshold adjustments in `detect_right_bar()`.
-- The script does not de-skew rotated pages.
-Pre-process with ImageMagick if needed: `convert -deskew 40% input.png output.png`